jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Note that the certificate is NOT valid as the hash has changed
 Ensure SmartScreen is enabled, if you force users to use edge even better
 Ensure UAC blocks Applications with Revoked/Invalid Certificates: https://learn.microsoft.com/en-us/troubleshoot/windows-client/identity/uac-blocks-elevation-executable-apps
+Enable MDE Attack Surface Reduction rules - Particulary:
+> Block executable files from running unless they meet a prevalence, age, or trusted list criterion
+> Block untrusted and unsigned processes that run from USB
+> Block executable content from email client and webmail
-Ideally set UAC control to highest  - *Detection Oppurtunity*: Monitor UAC Bypass techniques
+> Block abuse of exploited vulnerable signed drivers Ideally set UAC control to highest  - *Detection Oppurtunity*: Monitor UAC Bypass techniques

 When you upload a cert to MDE it also uploads the hash that was signed by cert which also blocks the hash which adds extra layer to Cert Removal Attack - however hash based blocking is not scalable